timotree3/hanabi.rs/README.md

 Please contact me if:
 - You know of other interesting/good strategy ideas!
-- Have questions about the framework
+- Have questions about the framework or existing strategies

 Some similar projects I am aware of:
 - https://github.com/rjtobin/HanSim (written for the paper mentioned above)